-- Payment options are shown on the reminder notice to help you avoid the time and inconvenience of coming to the courthouse.
+- The reminder notice includes options to help you resolve this matter while avoiding the time and inconvenience of coming to the courthouse.

 - If you do not receive your reminder notice at least two weeks before your appearance date (or "promise to appear date") and/or do not understand your options, you may:

 - If your appearance in court is required, your reminder notice will say, "You must appear in court on or before your appearance date."
 An appointment is required to appear in court.
 Bail is not required to appear in court.

 - It takes approximately two to three weeks from the date you received your ticket for your case to be filed with the court.